 If you’re training regularly, your body accumulates micro-trauma that leads to adhesions.
 ART keeps your tissues healthy and prevents minor issues from becoming major injuries.

-Many of the athletes I work with use ART as part of their regular maintenance routine, not just when they’re injured.
-It’s one of the reasons they can train harder and recover faster.
+Many of the athletes I work with use ART as part of their regular maintenance routine – not just when they’re injured.
+It’s a significant part of why they can train harder and recover faster than they otherwise would.

 Office Workers with Chronic Pain